 What to Throw Away

 Your cart is for disposing of household garbage only.
 Before you place household garbage in your county roll cart, please make sure the garbage is in a bag and is tied securely.
-Bagged and tied garbage will not be blown out and will not be open to vector!Pet owners: please seal animal waste and cat litter in plastic bags.
+Bagged and tied garbage will not be blown out and will not be open to pet owners: please seal animal waste and cat litter in plastic bags.
 Do NOT use your cart for yard waste, hot ashes, flammable liquids, dead animals, hazardous waste or construction debris.
 Such waste will not be picked up by the hauler.

 Where to Park It